Garmin Fenix 6 Review

 The heart rate sensor has been upgraded from the last Garmin watch series.
 It can keep track of your heart rate even underwater without an additional strap.

-The standard metrics are still there can track your fitness progress.
+The standard metrics are still there and can track your fitness progress.
 You can examine your distance, pacing and running speed all with a few button presses.
 In addition, the Fenix 6 can track your heart rate over time.
 This is great for measuring your current heart rate against your average.

 If you have a watch with Wi-Fi connectivity, you can store your music and control your Spotify playlists with the watch.
 Garmin Pay, a mobile app interface, allows you to make payments from the watch within a few button presses.